Soma Holiday (Greenwheel album): Track listing

 In Japan, the album was released with a bonus track entitled "Flood".

-The song "Shelter" also appears on the soundtrack albums to the films The Fast and the Furious (2001) and Music from and Inspired by Spider-Man (2002).
+Prior to the release of Soma Holiday, "Shelter" originally debuted on the second soundtrack to The Fast and the Furious, titled More Fast and Furious, and later included on the Spider-Man soundtrack.
+The only difference between both albums is that the latter removed the first six seconds of the song.

-The song "Strong" is featured in the video game NHL 2003.
+"Strong" is featured in the video game NHL 2003.

-The song "Breathe" was covered by Melissa Etheridge, which garnered her a Grammy nomination in 2005.
+"Breathe" was covered by Melissa Etheridge, which garnered her a Grammy nomination in 2005.

 Use in Public Media

 The song "Louder Than Words" is a common ending to the popular podcast Distorted View Daily.